 Heading north along the Yellowstone River we passed through the canyon area of the park.
 Though the photo is blurry (I might have been shaking), we were lucky enough to catch site of a mother Grizzly and her two cubs foraging along the road.

-We exited the north gate in the town of Gardiner and cruised up Hwy 89 toward our campsite for the night in Livingston.
+We exited the north gate in the town of Gardiner and cruised up Hwy 89 toward Livingston where we camped for the night.
 The valley drive was blissfully quiet and quite scenic as we skirted the river.
-Ty and Buster were happy to find a walking trail at the campground, and the stargazing was top-notch!
+Ty and Buster were happy to find a nice walking trail at the campground, and the stargazing was top-notch!

 Rather than heading back into Yellowstone with the dogs, the next day we continued north to Bozeman.
 The city has a nice system of trails, so Ty and Buster had plenty to investigate.

 Bozeman’s downtown was an unexpected highlight of the trip, with a nice selection of pet friendly shops and restaurant patios.
-After working up an appetite on trails and a bit of window shopping, we settled at The Garage Soup Shack & Mesquite Grill for a fantastic lunch.
+After working up an appetite window shopping, we settled at The Garage Soup Shack & Mesquite Grill for a fantastic lunch.

 Heading south on Hwy 191 through the Gallatin National Forest, we were so taken with the scenery that we had to get out and enjoy it!
 Pet rules in the national forests are generally more lenient than national parks.
-In Gallatin, your pet is welcome everywhere except inside buildings, provided they are leashed.
+In Gallatin, your leashed pet is welcome everywhere except inside buildings.